 Issuer CAs shall issue Certificates with a non-null subject Distinguished Name (DN) that complies with ITU X.500 standards.
 Level 1 Certificates may include a null subject DN if they include at least one alternative name form that is marked critical.
 Subject Alternate Name forms may be included in Certificates if they are marked non-critical.
-When DNs are used, common names must respect name space uniqueness and must not be misleading.
 Other attributes may be present within the subject field.
 If present, other attributes must contain information that has been verified by the CA or RA.